Divivetriveeran/repoDemo/README.md

-# Demo Calculator Project to add using a java code
+# Demo Calculator Project using a java code
+# WIll have an add function to implement